ABOUT

 Mapperley Stud has a great reputation for raising thoroughbreds, So You Think, Dundeel, and Brutal are prime examples, and now Simms Davison, the third generation of his family at the helm of this operation, is heading in a new direction by standing three high-class young sires at the Matamata property.
 It’s a challenge the former star rugby player is relishing and he can’t wait to see the results.

 Since the turn of the century luminaries such as High Chaparral ’s sons So You Think, a nine-time Gr.1 winner and now Coolmore stallion and the six time Gr.1 winner and Arrowfield sire Dundeel are among those reared on its undulating green pastures.
-So are the likes of ATC Doncaster Hcp winner Brutal who has recently been retired to Newgate Stud, AJC Australian Derby-Gr.1 Nom du Jeu, triple Gr.1 winner Sangster, the gutsy warrior Sir Slick, who won six Gr.1, ARC Easter Handicap-Gr.1 winner Prince Kaapstad and Singapore Derby Gr.1 winning hero Clint.
+So are the likes of ATC Doncaster Hcp winner Brutal who has recently been retired to Newgate Stud, AJC Australian Derby-Gr.1 Nom du Jeu, triple Gr.1 winner Sangster, the gutsy warrior Sir Slick, who won six Gr.1 races.
 While this list, and there are many others, is testimony to Mapperley’s proclivity for growing out young horses, Simms has taken the stud back to the days of having a stallion roster.

 “When I first took over the farm it was all client based and used mainly for rearing young horses, preparing them for the sales and agisting dry mares,” he said.
-“While we are still very much an agistment farm I’ve been building up my broodmare numbers and I’ve got a nice lot of young mares who are mostly stakes placed or stakes performed.
-A lot of them only have two or three foals on the ground, so we are still waiting to find out whether they are any good.”
+“While we are still very much an agistment farm I’ve been building up my broodmare numbers and I’ve got a nice lot of nice young mares who are well performed on the racetrack.
+We are starting to see their progeny hit the track so it’s an exciting part of our recent expansion”

 “I felt the next step for me after building up my broodmare band was to begin standing stallions,” Simms said.
 This new phase in Mapperley’s history began in 2013 when he secured He’s Remarkable.
-In 2015 that Group-winning son of Pentire was joined by Gr.1 winner Atlante (AUS) (Fastnet Rock),and two further Gr.1 winners, Contributer (IRE) (High Chaparral (IRE)) and Complacent (AUS) (Authorized (IRE)), who raced in the Godolphin blue, were added in 2016.
-The following year, Davison secured Puccini, the Champion 3 year-old son of Encosta De Lago who was raced by recognised breeders Monovale Farm.
+In 2015 that Group-winning son of Pentire was joined by Gr.1 winner Atlante (AUS) (Fastnet Rock),and two further Gr.1 winners, Contributer (IRE) (High Chaparral (IRE)) and Complacent (AUS) (Authorized (IRE)), were added in 2016.
+The following year, Davison secured Puccini, the Champion 3 year-old son of Encosta De Lago.

 Simms is also well aware of the responsibilities he has to the Davison family’s legacy.
 “It’s been great to come back to such a beautiful property like Mapperley, which has produced so many great horses,” he said.
 “I was very fortunate to be given the unique opportunity to come home, take over the farm and be able to put my own signature on the place.